basho/machi/README.md

 (*) Capable of operating in "AP mode" or "CP mode" relative to the CAP Theorem.

-## Status: early May 2015: work is underway
+## Status: mid-June 2015: work is underway

 The two major design documents for Machi are now ready or nearly ready for internal Basho and external party review.
 Please see the